-What Does COI Stand For?
+What Does COI in Contracting Stand For?

 COI stands for certificate of insurance.
 Think of it as an insurance scorecard: it shows what coverage a contractor has, how much protection they're carrying, and when the protection expires.
 You leave guesswork behind because you're not making a business decision based on someone's word.
 You're making it based on verified information and building stronger partnerships.